tur-nr/node-mixem/README.md

 #### Method Priority

-`mixem` doesn't follow the same merge procedure of `extend`.
+`mixem` doesn't follow the same merge procedure as `extend`.
 If a method already exists on a prior prototype within the given arguments it will **not** be overwritten.

 ```js
 function Base() { }